-HER-2 testing may also be used to help determine how aggressive a cancer is likely to be, and it is also used as a predictor of response to certain types of chemotherapy and hormone therapy.
+HER-2 testing may also be used to help determine how aggressive a cancer is likely to be.
+It is also used to predict the response to certain types of chemotherapy and hormone therapy.

 When is it requested?

-HER-2 testing is recommended as part of an initial workup of invasive breast cancer and is sometimes done with recurrent or metastatic breast cancer, or in some other cancers.
+HER-2 testing is recommended as part of an initial workup of invasive breast cancer.
+It is sometimes done with recurrent or metastatic breast cancer, or in some other cancers.
 It helps the doctor determine treatment options and understand more about the cancer’s characteristics.

 What does the test result mean?

 A positive HER-2 IHC test means that there is an excess amount of HER-2 protein on the surface of the cancer cells (the HER-2 gene product is overexpressed).
-A positive FISH test indicates HER-2 gene amplification in the cancer cell nucleus (production of too many copies of the HER-2 gene).
-If either test is positive, the patient is likely to have an aggressive tumour.
-HER-2 positive patients are potential candidates for therapy with trastuzumab (Herceptin) or other HER-2 targetted therapy.
+A positive FISH test indicates there is HER-2 gene amplification in the cancer cell nucleus meaning it is producing too many copies of the HER-2 gene.
+If either test is positive, the patient is likely to have a more aggressive tumour.
+If the cancer is HER-2 positive, the patient may be treated with trastuzumab (Herceptin) or other HER-2 targeted therapy.
 [See "Is there anything else I should know?"].

 Is there anything else I should know?

 HER-2-positive tumours may be susceptible to trastuzumab (Herceptin), and other drug therapies created to target HER-2 protein.
 These drugs attach to the cancer cell surface and inhibit the growth of the cancer.
-The development of these specialised therapies has increased the value of HER-2 testing.
-Herceptin and other HER-2 targetted therapy may be used alone or with other chemotherapy agents, but are only useful in those who have HER-2 amplification and protein over-expression.
+The development of specialised therapies has increased the importance of HER-2 testing.
+Herceptin and other HER-2 targeted therapy may be used alone or with other chemotherapy agents.
+They are only useful in those who have a HER-2 positive cancer.